Compensation Program Administration

 It is possible that an employee or a candidate who is sufficiently inexperienced or unskilled (or may not be performing adequately) may be paid a lower salary.
 In this case, all efforts should be made to quickly bring the incumbent's performance and skills up to the standards of the job; pay should then be adjusted accordingly.
 If performance and skills cannot be sufficiently enhanced over a short period of time, the manager, in conjunction with the Executive Director of Budgets and Compensation, should determine the appropriate course of action.

 The market reference range Maximum is typically the highest salary that a staff member who consistently performs at a high level can attain in a particular position.
 It is not, however, W&L's policy to "cap" or "freeze" salary increases even though an individual reaches the top of a salary range.
 There may be instances where a staff member is paid at a salary that exceeds the maximum.
 These situations, however, will typically be rare.
 Individuals whose pay is at or above the market premium zone may receive smaller percentage increases than individuals whose pay is within the range.

 Consistently high performers who are paid at or above the market premium zone may receive lump sum "spot" awards instead of base pay increases.

 Employees who consistently perform their job in an exceptional manner, or who possess and demonstrate exceptional skills and competencies may be appropriately paid at our above the market premium zone.
-These situations will also be reviewed by HR to ensure that pay levels correspond appropriately to the employee's job, based on market and internal equity and performance contribution to Washington and Lee University.
+These situations will also be reviewed by the Executive Director of Budgets and Compensation to ensure that pay levels correspond appropriately to the employee's job, based on market and internal equity and performance contribution to Washington and Lee University.